 In a survey of migraine sufferers, 73 percent cited weather or barometric pressure changes as common triggers.
-Weather triggers can include:
+Migraines triggered by weather could include:

 - Changes in humidity